-Advanced Accelerator Applications (AAA), was founded in 2002, by physicist Stefano Buono, with the goal of commercializing a patent developed during his tenure at the European Organization for Nuclear Research, or CERN, with Nobel Prize in Physics awardee Carlo Rubbia.
+Advanced Accelerator Applications (AAA), was founded in 2002, by physicist Stefano Buono, with the goal of commercializing a patent developed during his tenure at the European Organization for Nuclear Research, or CERN, with Nobel laureate Carlo Rubbia.

 Stefano Buono founded AAA as a “spin-off” of the European Organization for Nuclear Research (CERN).